-In the event of any conflict between the provisions of this Plan and an Award Agreement, the provisions of the Award Agreement Plan shall govern.
-In the event of any conflict between or among the provisions of this Plan or any Award Agreement, on the one hand, and a Participant's employment agreement with the Corporation or a subsidiary of the Corporation, as the case may be, on the other hand, the provisions of the employment agreement or other written agreement Plan shall prevail.
+In the event of any conflict between the provisions of this Plan and an Award Agreement, the provisions of the Plan shall govern.
+In the event of any conflict between or among the provisions of this Plan or any Award Agreement, on the one hand, and a Participant's employment agreement with the Corporation or a subsidiary of the Corporation, as the case may be, on the other hand, the provisions of the Plan shall prevail.